TotalTechGeek/aes-js/README.md

 var text = 'Text may be any length you wish, no padding is required.';
 var textBytes = aesjs.utils.utf8.toBytes(text);

-// The counter is optional, and if omitted will generate random IV. var aesCtr = new aesjs.ModeOfOperation.ctr(key, new aesjs.Counter(5));
+// The counter is optional, and if omitted will start at 1.
+// You may optionally pass in a boolean set to "true" to generate a random IV. var aesCtr = new aesjs.ModeOfOperation.ctr(key, new aesjs.Counter(5));
 var encryptedBytes = aesCtr.encrypt(textBytes);